-An open ended equity scheme investing across Large Cap, Mid Cap and Small Cap Companies.
+An open ended dynamic equity scheme investing across large cap, mid cap, small cap stocks.

-Investment Objective: The primary investment objective of the scheme is to seek to generate consistent returns by investing in a portfolio primarily constituting of equity & equity related instruments of Large Cap, Mid Cap and Small Cap companies.
+Investment Objective: The primary investment objective of the scheme is to generate consistent returns by investing in a portfolio of Large Cap, Mid Cap and Small Cap companies.
 The AMC will have the discretion to completely or partially invest in any of the type of securities stated above with a view to maximize the returns or on defensive considerations.
-However, there can be no assurance that the investment objective of the Scheme will be realized, as actual market movements may be at variance with anticipated trends.
+However, there can be no assurance that the investment objective of the Scheme will be realized as actual market movements may be at variance with anticipated trends.